ashishb888/kafka-assignment/README.md

 `$JAVA_HOME/bin/java -jar problem-statement1-0.0.1-SNAPSHOT.jar nThreads`

 ## Problem statement 2

+###### Description
+Once you finished with `Problem statement 1` you can start this application.
+Final result contains `timestamp` and `tottrdval`, and I have to send each record to a different topic.
+So I have used `timestamp` as topic name and put `tottrdval` to it.

 ###### Importing
-It is a Maven based, you can import it as a Maven project into an IDE.
+It is a Maven based application, you can import it as a Maven project into an IDE.

 ###### Configuration
 All the configuration is defined in application.yml file.
-You may want to change follwing
+You need to change follwing
 <pre>
 bootstrap.servers
 topic